rektdeckard/figments/README.md

 ### FetchClient

-The UI thread client that allows you to interact with the `fetch` API.
+The UI-thread client that allows you to interact with the `fetch` API.
 You can create as many clients as you like.

 **Methods**